naahmed09/ARCA_SmartSaver/README.md

 # ARCA SmartSaver
+## Developed in collaboration between Nasif Ahmed and Mohammed Alroobi

 A comprehensive personal finance application for tracking expenses, income, and generating insights to help you save money.